 More information on special accommodation rates coming soon!

-Abstract submission will open in the autumn of 2017.
+Abstract submission will open in mid-January 2018.
 More information coming soon!

 You can pick up your conference badge at the registration desk in the conference venue.
 Please wear this badge at all time, as only badge holders are admitted to conference sessions.